kapitchi/project-template-zf2-angularjs/README.md

 ZF2 Apigility and AngularJS project template
 ==================================

-All-in-one development vagrant box and project scaffold for ZF2 Apigility API server and AngularJS client-side applications (or
+All-in-one development vagrant box and project scaffold for ZF2 Apigility API server and AngularJS client-side applications.

 You do NOT have to install anything locally on your dev machine - vagrant box should provide all tools necessary!